AIARE Level 2 Hut Based Avalanche course

 Students who participate in the Level 2 Course will be required to perform skills introduced in their previous Level 1 Course such as trip planning and hazard recognition, terrain selection and route finding, and snow stability tests among other basic skills.

-For 2016 our Level 2 courses will be run at the Addie S Cabin or the Artist Cabin which are situated near Red Mountain Pass (RMP) in the the San Juan Mountains!
-The course fee includes 3 nights of lodging at the hut as well as breakfasts & dinners.
+For 2018 our Level 2 courses will be run at the Addie S Cabin, the Artist Cabin or the Captain Yurt, which are situated near Red Mountain Pass (RMP) in the the San Juan Mountains!
+This includes 2 nights of lodging at the hut as well as breakfasts & dinners.
 These are drive-to huts right off the road near the top of RMP.
 The huts are stocked with a full kitchen, running water, wood stove, and electricity.
 The most convenient huts in the San Juans!
+The Captain Yurt is a short 30 minute ski tour in from the parking.

 The SJMG Difference